MagicMirrorOrg/MagicMirror/modules/README.md

 If you want to use the original user's configured header, reference `this.data.header`.

-**NOTE:** If the user did not confiugure a default header, no header will be displayed and thus this method will not be called.
+**NOTE:** If the user did not configure a default header, no header will be displayed and thus this method will not be called.

 **Example:**
 ````javascript